apache/mesos/docs/upgrades.md

 # Upgrading Mesos
 This document serves as a guide for users who wish to upgrade an existing mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.15.0 to 0.16.0.

+In order to upgrade a running cluster:

+* Install the new master binaries and restart the masters.
+* Upgrade the schedulers by linking the latest native library and mesos jar (if necessary).
+* Restart the schedulers.
+* Install the new slave binaries and restart the slaves.
+* Upgrade the executors by linking the latest native library and mesos jar (if necessary).

 ## Upgrading from 0.14.0 to 0.15.0.

 In order to upgrade a running cluster: